 Dram Shop Laws

-In Oklahoma, dram shop laws are laws which restrict the sale of alcohol to the public.
+In Oklahoma, dram shop laws restrict the sale of alcohol to the public.
 Under dram shop law:

 - It is unlawful to distribute alcohol to persons who appear intoxicated.